LostInBrittany/granite-elements/README.md

 - [granite-timeline](https://github.com/LostInBrittany/granite-timeline) - A timeline rendering element using d3 and d3-timelines plugin

+### Polymer 3.x style modules

+- [granite-bootstrap](https://github.com/LostInBrittany/granite-bootstrap/) - Wrapping of *Bootstrap CSS* as Polymer elements to be used as shared style in full ShadowDOM mode

 ### Polymer 2.x

 - [granite-qrcode-decoder](https://github.com/LostInBrittany/granite-qrcode-decoder) - An element to decode a QR Code from an image